apache/gravitino/docs/lakehouse-iceberg-catalog.md

 | `jdbc-password`   | JDBC password                                                                                           | (none)        | Yes      | 0.2.0         |
 | `jdbc-driver`     | `com.mysql.jdbc.Driver` or `com.mysql.cj.jdbc.Driver` for MySQL, `org.postgresql.Driver` for PostgreSQL | (none)        | Yes      | 0.3.0         |
 | `jdbc-initialize` | Whether to initialize meta tables when create JDBC catalog                                              | `true`        | No       | 0.2.0         |

+If you have a JDBC Iceberg catalog prior, you must set `catalog-backend-name` to keep consistent with your Jdbc Iceberg catalog name to operate the prior namespace and tables.

 :::caution
 You must download the corresponding JDBC driver to the `catalogs/lakehouse-iceberg/libs` directory.